13 days: Inside Biden’s last-ditch attempts to stop Putin in Ukraine

 In early December, the Biden administration unveiled a new, unorthodox strategy in its international game of chicken with Russia: declassifying and sharing intelligence with allies, the media and the broader world.

 On Dec.
 3, The Washington Post reported that U.S. intelligence had found the Kremlin planning a multi-front offensive as soon as early 2022, involving as many as 175,000 troops.
-The assessment relied principally on a map that included satellite images — which officials said showed 50 battlefield tactical groups were deployed — along with “newly arrived” tanks and artillery.
+The assessment relied principally on a map that included satellite images, which officials said showed that 50 battlefield tactical groups were deployed, along with “newly arrived” tanks and artillery.

 The declassified information was strategically timed, just four days before Biden and Putin were scheduled to have a secure video call to discuss the escalating situation in Ukraine.

-“Biden wanted that information out in the world before he spoke with Putin, and he wanted Putin to know that we knew and we were going to make sure the world knew,” a senior administration said.
+“Biden wanted that information out in the world before he spoke with Putin, and he wanted Putin to know that we knew and we were going to make sure the world knew,” a senior administration official said.
 “It was the start of a new phase where we were talking about what we were seeing.
 This is a very different way to do diplomacy.”

-This initial declassification marked the first in an unusual series of coordinated public disclosures — from last December through this month — in which U.S. officials declassified intelligence from sensitive sources to expose Putin’s planning.
+This initial declassification was the first in an unusual series of coordinated public disclosures, from December through this month, in which U.S. officials declassified intelligence from sensitive sources to expose Putin’s planning.
 They used satellite imagery to reveal his massing of troops along the Ukraine border; released details of a scheme to install a puppet regime in Kyiv; and reported that Russia was planning an elaborate false-flag attack — staging a video that would accuse Ukrainian forces of attacking Russian territory or Russian-speaking people in Ukraine, complete with corpses to stand in for victims and a cast of actors posing as mourners.

 The approach grew out of intensified intelligence-sharing with allies and partners, including Ukraine, that began in the fall.

 But the calculation was a complex one.
-The U.S. intelligence community historically has been reluctant to share classified information publicly for fear of compromising sources and methods used to acquire it, including human spies and technology for covertly intercepting communications.
+The U.S. intelligence community historically has been reluctant to share classified information publicly for fear of compromising the sources and methods used to acquire it, including human spies and technology for covertly intercepting communications.

 And the officials released the information not so much to deter Putin from invading; U.S. intelligence analysts and their British counterparts already had high levels of confidence that the Russian president ultimately would order his forces across the border.

 Rather, they were attempting to shape the public debate and disclose enough information about Putin’s plans so that he could not operate with impunity or attempt to blame Ukraine for a war that he started, according to officials in multiple countries involved in the effort.
-If he tried to stage a false-flag attack, for example, the world would have been warned it was a ruse.
+If he tried to stage a false-flag attack, for example, the world would have been warned that it was a ruse.

 Biden ultimately approved the strategy, which was advocated by Sullivan, principal deputy national security adviser Jon Finer and National Security Council spokeswoman Emily Horne.